 Complex numbers can be defined as ordered pairs (x, y) of real numbers that are to be interpreted as points in the complex plane, with rectangular coordinates x and y, just as real numbers x are thought of as points on the real line.
-When real numbers x are displayed as points (x, 0) on the real axis, we write x = (x, 0); and it is clear that the set of complex numbers includes the real numbers as a subset.
+When real numbers x are displayed as points (x, 0) on the real axis, it is clear that the set of complex numbers includes the real numbers as a subset.
 Complex numbers of the form (0, y) correspond to points on the y axis and are called pure imaginary numbers when $y \neq 0$.
 The y axis is then referred to as the imaginary axis.